 And order a couple appetizers to split for a light dinner that’ll have a smaller price tag than a regular entree.

-Or buy your drinks at a liquor shop and enjoy them at your hotel or Airbnb before going out for the night.
+Or buy your drinks at a liquor shop and enjoy them at your hotel before going out for the night.

 14. Drink from the tap… err, fountain